of Aid Stations

 Race HQ is at St. Polycarps Primary School in Farnham a short walk from Farnham station.
 The race itself starts at the trail head of the North Downs Way.
 Farnham Station is directly between race HQ and the start point, around 200 metres from both.
 Runners will walk down to the race start following the race briefing.

-The 2016 Finish Location has moved from Wye Village Hall to the Julie Rose Stadium in Ashford.
+The finish is at the Julie Rose Stadium in Ashford.
 Please see the Course Notes Page here for full details.

-The 2016 race route remains identical to that of 2013-15 with the exception of the final 3 miles in to the finish.
-The route follows the North Downs Way footpath, from Farnham in the west to Ashford in the East, for it's duration with two deviations only, to the 50 mile aid station, and the finish location.
+The 2017 race route follows the North Downs Way footpath, from Farnham in the west to Ashford in the East, for it's duration with two deviations only, to the 50 mile aid station, and the finish location.

 A map of the route can be found at the bottom of this page.
 The distance of the route is 103 miles.